limkokhole/blogspot-downloader/README.md

 # blogspot downloader

-This python script download all posts from blogspot and convert into epub or pdf.
-Not only blogspot, if that webpage contains rss feed, such as wordpress, then it able to download too.
-And I already make it able to download wordpress rss correctly.
+This python script download all posts from blogspot and convert into epub or pdf, either in web page looks or rss feed looks.

+Not only blogspot, if any webpage contains rss feed, especially for wordpress, then it able to download in rss mode.

 ## Why ?